Library

 • How they feel while using your product or service

-The benefits of using customer insight management tools include the following…
+The benefits of using consumer insight management tools include the following…

 Insight tools gather data quickly and conveniently through collecting survey results, emails, interview transcripts, and real-world client interactions.

-Normally, you’d have to do all of this “manually” and store the customer data in a dozen different locations, then do a Frankenstein-like patchwork job to stitch all the data together.
+Normally, you’d have to do all of this “manually” and store the customer data in a dozen different locations.
+That means spending hours combining information from different sources and eliminating inconsistencies to keep everyone working from the same data.
+Consequently, you would lose time, accuracy, and momentum.

-With advanced software like Marvin, you meet the customer where they are across every touchpoint, and it automatically collects the data for you, so you can focus more on what matters: making business decisions.
+With advanced software, you meet the customer where they are across every touchpoint, and it automatically collects the data for you, so you can focus more on what matters: making business decisions.

 Speaking of that…